apache/sling-whiteboard/featuremodel/readme.md

 * SFM320 - When features are aggregated, either to create a higher level feature or an application, and a bundle/artifact is encountered with different versions, the feature model must be capable of including both versions side-by-side.
 * SFM330 - When features are aggregated, either to create a higher level feature or an application, the resulting feature or application must be minimal meaning it must not contain additional or unneeded artifacts.
 * SFM340 - The feature model must support controlling of the exported API as described in https://github.com/apache/sling-whiteboard/blob/master/featuremodel/apicontroller.md
-* SFM350 - The feature model must support explicit ordering of features.
-It must be possible to provide this ordering in separate file.
+* SFM350 - The feature model must calculate the startup order of bundles for an aggregated application respecting the dependencies between features and their contents.
 * SFM360 - The feature model must support variables to be used throughout the model, avoiding the need to repeat the same value several times.
 * SFM370 - When features are aggregated, the ordering of the processing of those features needs to be predictable and stable.